 How to Make Cold Calls

 The issue isn’t that cold calling is dead.
 It’s not.
 It’s just that too much of it is done incorrectly.
 Many salespeople oversell during their first phone call or don’t follow up enough with their prospects.
 These common mistakes are what lead salespeople to disregard the value of cold calling:

-- Calling Without a Plan: Making a cold call without some form of prepared script can be a recipe for disaster.
+Making a cold call without some form of prepared script is a prospecting foul!
 No matter how confident you are as a salesperson, your nerves can cause you to forget key details, rush your call and even make you sound disorganized.
 Make sure that you memorize what you plan to say or have a physical list of bullet points in front of you before you sit down to make your sales calls.

-- Overselling: When your prospect picks up the phone, they weren’t expecting your call.
-So don’t launch into full sales mode the moment they say hello.
+When your prospect picks up the phone, they weren’t expecting your call.
+So don’t launch into a full sales pitch the moment they say hello.
 Instead, treat your first cold call as an introduction and use your value proposition to interest them in setting up a time for another call when they are fully focused on discussing their challenge and your solution.

-- Be Persistent: Being a salesperson means you’ll face a lot of rejection.
+Being a salesperson means you’ll face a lot of rejection.
 You need to grow a thick skin and remember that your prospect didn’t wake up saying ‘I need to buy from this company today!’
 It takes an average of eight calls to even reach your prospect.
 Before that, you could be speaking to gatekeepers or leaving voicemails.
-To truly succeed in sales, you’ll have to persevere through the waiting period.
+To truly succeed in sales, you’ll have to persevere.

 With the success of cold calling relying heavily on preparation, it’s crucial that you provide your sales team with thorough training.
 Arm your team with the proper skills to succeed with FRONTLINE Selling’s combination of practice tools, sales training and technology.